JorisDeRidder42/pokedrawing/README.md

 - **Frontend:** Built using Angular and typescript for a dynamic and interactive user interface.
 - **Data Fetching:** Utilizes Pokémon API to fetch and display Generation 1 Pokémon data.
-- **Mobile Optimization:** Responsive design using Bootstrap or Tailwind CSS for a seamless mobile drawing experience.
+- **Mobile Optimization:** Responsive design using Bootstrap for a seamless mobile drawing experience.
-- **Deployment:** Deployed using Firebase or another suitable hosting platform for accessibility.
+- **Deployment:** Deployed using Firebase hosting platform for accessibility.

 ## Installation and Usage